 The Pietenpol Aircamper is the most classical homebuild you can find, plans are still available and there are thousands flying with various engines and modifications.
 The parasol configuration is quite interesting and there are several different options in the plans, like a wooden or metal fuselage, one piece and three pieces wing,...
 There is also a modified version, the Grega GR1 with metal fuselage and some other updates.

-Everybody know Kitfoxes, these planes are sturdy, nice looking, have some STOL capabilities, nice wing folding system and there's a lot of clones of the earlier models (Avid Flyer, Eurofox, Raven,...).
+Everybody knows Kitfoxes, these planes are sturdy, nice looking, have some STOL capabilities, nice wing folding system and there's a lot of clones of the earlier models (Avid Flyer, Eurofox, Raven,...).

-Unfortunately the cost of the kit is quite high - around 35k USD per kitfox 7 kit (wasn't able to find out if kits for older variants are still available), the Eurofox only sells finished planes (63k Eur), the Avid has a lower MTOW (speedwing has MTOW of 1050 lb),..
-I wasn't able to find plan option for any of the foxes, with the exception of the Raven, but there's not much info about this particular clone and it's welded fuselage anyway, so let's move on...
+Unfortunately the cost of the modern kit is quite high - around 35k USD per kitfox 7 kit (wasn't able to find out if kits for older variants are still available), the Eurofox only sells finished planes (63k Eur), the Avid has a lower MTOW (speedwing has MTOW of 1050 lb),..
+I wasn't able to find plan option for any of the foxes, with the exception of the Raven, but there's not much info about this particular clone.

 The SkyRanger is very interesting aircraft from the UK, the fuselage is riveted from the aluminium tubes, very simple construction, folding wings, reasonable performance, nice flying characteristics...